1924 – d. 2015

 Barazani was married in 1948, and together he and his new wife Gail – whom he had met in a class with sculptor Hugo Weber – moved to Detroit to study at at Cranbrook Academy.
 While in Detroit, Barazani ran Circle Gallery, an independent artistic outlet that showed many important artists of the era; at Circle, in 1949, Barazani had his first one-man show, and the same year he exhibited in the seminal Momentum Exhibition in Chicago.
 The Barazanis lived behind the gallery, and in 1951 they had their first child, David.
 Throughout the early ’50s, Morris’ work was included in shows at the Detroit Institute of Art and the Hanamura Gallery, Detroit.
 After college, Morris and Gail moved back to Chicago, drawn by a job with Goldblatt’s; alongside the commercial work, Morris was constantly pushing his own artistic boundaries.
 “Automatic writing and a free approach to paint was becoming dominant over design,” he says, and his work from the period shows a move away from the Bauhaus influence into abstract expressionism, both in his paintings and his collages.
 In the ’50s and ’60s, Barazani’s time was spent making art and hanging out with other artists including Jerry Pinsler, Harry Bouras, George Kokines, Robert Nickle, Edvins Strautmanis, and Cy Gordon.
 He was a member of the important artist collective Exhibit A Gallery, together with Leo Segedin, Eve Garrison, Frank Petersen, Tristan Meinecke and others.
 To be an ab-ex painter in Chicago was to swim against the figural current, and it required a high degree of commitment and confidence.

 A short stint in San Francisco on the advice of his old high school teacher seemed a misstep.
 “I got money together, came back to Chicago, and kissed the ground when I arrived.”
 Barazani got his old Goldblatt’s job back “doing window displays, like any good artist.”
 He was invited to the Artist-In-Residence program at DePaul University, where he founded the Art Department, and in 1969 he was asked to serve as director of the School of Art and Design at the University of Illinois’ Chicago Circle Campus, where he remained for 24 years.
-In his 80s, Morris lives with Gail in their home on the north side of Chicago, where he maintained his studio, until the end of his life.
+Morris lived with Gail in their home on the north side of Chicago, where he maintained his studio, until the end of his life.